 You might recognize Razer as a gaming accessory company, but they’ve also expanded into other areas like smartphones as well.
 Seeing as the smartphones the company makes also don’t have headphone jacks, it was only a matter of time before they began to make some audio peripherals that made the choice to exclude the port seem worth it, kinda.
 Enter the Razer Hammerhead USB-C earbuds which, aside from being Type-C headphones, also tout active noise cancellation.
 So how are they?

-Editor’s note: this Razer Hammerhead USB-C ANC review was updated on December 4, 2020, to address how the earbuds compare to the Razer Hammerhead True Wireless Pro.
+Editor’s note: this Razer Hammerhead USB-C ANC review was updated on March 11, 2021, to include a contents menu and add context to the sound quality section.

 Who should get the Razer Hammerhead USB-C ANC?